 What is Azure Batch?

 Use Azure Batch to run large-scale parallel and high-performance computing (HPC) batch jobs efficiently in Azure.
 Azure Batch creates and manages a pool of compute nodes (virtual machines), installs the applications you want to run, and schedules jobs to run on the nodes.
-There is no cluster or job scheduler software to install, manage, or scale.
+There's no cluster or job scheduler software to install, manage, or scale.
 Instead, you use Batch APIs and tools, command-line scripts, or the Azure portal to configure, manage, and monitor your jobs.

 Developers can use Batch as a platform service to build SaaS applications or client apps where large-scale execution is required.
-For example, build a service with Batch to run a Monte Carlo risk simulation for a financial services company, or a service to process many images.
+For example, you can build a service with Batch to run a Monte Carlo risk simulation for a financial services company, or a service to process many images.

 There is no additional charge for using Batch.
 You only pay for the underlying resources consumed, such as the virtual machines, storage, and networking.

 For a comparison between Batch and other HPC solution options in Azure, see High Performance Computing (HPC) on Azure.

 Run parallel workloads

 Batch works well with intrinsically parallel (also known as "embarrassingly parallel") workloads.
-Intrinsically parallel workloads are those where the applications can run independently, and each instance completes part of the work.
-When the applications are executing, they might access some common data, but they do not communicate with other instances of the application.
+These workloads have applications which can run independently, with each instance completing part of the work.
+When the applications are executing, they might access some common data, but they don't communicate with other instances of the application.
 Intrinsically parallel workloads can therefore run at a large scale, determined by the amount of compute resources available to run applications simultaneously.

 Some examples of intrinsically parallel workloads you can bring to Batch: